 Documents, etc. Summary Application Form Please fill out the form prescribed by the Graduate School.
-Reasons for Application and Research Plan A letter of application and a research plan in English of approximately 2,000 words, in A4 size, in any format.
+Research Proposal Please write a research proposal of at least 2,000 words in English in a free format.
 Examination Admission Form Please submit a photograph (4 cm in height and 3 cm in width) taken within 3 months prior to the application, affixed to the designated boxes on the "Application Form" and "Photograph Submission Form" prescribed by the Graduate School.
 Transcript of Grades Prepared and strictly sealed by the president or dean of faculty of the applicant's home university (undergraduate school).
-Suibmit original documents (issued and verified by applicant's graduated or attending university).
+Submit original documents (issued and verified by applicant's graduated or attending university).
 Certificate of (Expected) Graduation Prepared by the home university.
 Submit original documents (issued and verified by applicant's graduated or attending university).
 Certificate of Degree Conferral or Certificate of Application for Degree Conferral Certified by the Agency for Academic Degrees and University Evaluation.
 (Applicants who meet (b) of Application Eligibility (1)) Copy of Residence Card Foreign nationals residing in Japan who wish to apply must submit a residence card (with period of stay and status of residence clearly indicated).

 Proof of Funds International applicants should send us a verified certificate that is applicable to your case among the following: 1.
 If the applicant is responsible for the fees: Bank balance (Account in the applicant's name) is required.
 2. If expenses are to be paid by a person other than the applicant: Certificate of bank balance (for the account of the person responsible for the expenses) and pledge of financial support.
 3. If the applicant receives a scholarship: Certificate of Scholarship Receipt Notes on Balance Certificates 1) Account holder's name, bank name, date, and deposit balance must be verified.
 2) A balance of at least 1,200,000 yen for living expenses for one year is required.
 3) If the document is written in a language other than Japanese, a Japanese or English translation must be attached to the original.
 4) If the certificate of bank balance is shown in a currency other than Japanese yen, it will be converted at the exchange rate at the time of document verification.

-Bank Transfer Notification Pay the examination fee using the bank transfer request form prescribed by the Graduate School.
-Please submit the "Bank Transfer Notification" with the stamp of the handling bank's collection seal that you will receive at the time of payment.
-When printing out the transfer request form, do not enlarge or reduce the size of the form, but print it in its original size (A4) before use.
+Copy of Bank Transfer Notification Please pay the application fee using the bank transfer request form prescribed by the Graduate School, or remit the payment through a local financial institution using the banking information provided by the Graduate School.
+Please submit a copy of the bank transfer notification with the stamp of the handling bank's collection seal which you will receive at the time of payment.
+When printing out the bank transfer request form, do not enlarge or reduce the size of the form, but print it in its original size (A4) before use.
 Examination Permission Letter (1) Examination Permission Letter (2) Applicants who are currently employed by a public office, company, etc. must submit the "Examination Permission Letter (1)" prescribed by the head of the relevant organization, and those who intend to study while still employed must submit the "Examination Permission Letter (2)" prescribed by the Graduate School.
-Return Envelope for Examination Admission Form Please write your postal code and address clearly on a standard size envelope and attach postage stamps (¥344 3⁄4 stamps ¥84 + ¥260 for express delivery).
-Stamp cost in 1 October 2024 will be changed (¥410 3⁄4 stamps ¥110 + ¥300 for express delivery).
+Return Envelope for Examination Admission Form Please write your postal code and address clearly on a standard size envelope and attach postage stamps (¥344 ※ stamps ¥84 + ¥260 for express delivery).
+Stamp cost in 1 October 2024 will be changed (¥410 ※ stamps ¥110 + ¥300 for express delivery).